Trese (TV series): Music

-Kevin Kiner's sons Sean and Dean Kiner composed the musical score for Trese.
-Filipino band UDD performed the theme song of Trese entitled "Paagi" (translates from Visayan for "excuse me").
-The song which served as the ending song was written in the middle of the COVID-19 pandemic in 2020.
-The production of the song took place in two phases.
+Kevin Kiner's children Sean and Deana Kiner composed the musical score for Trese.
+The theme song is "Paagi" (translates from Visayan for "excuse me") by Filipino band UDD.
+The song served as the ending theme song and was written in the middle of the COVID-19 pandemic in 2020.
+Production of the song took place in two phases.
 Paul Yap, Ean Mayor and Carlos Tanada did the first demo recording at the Wonder Collab Studios after which it was sent to Armi Millare for finalization.
 Millare revised the "Paagi"'s lyrics and Emil Dela Rosa did the remix and master of the song.
 Director Oliva characterized the song as "contemporary music but with Filipino instruments".